What are the available shingles treatments?

 Your doctor will advise you on the appropriate type of treatment depending on your situation.

-If the pain is very severe or the response to pain medications is inadequate, patients should be referred to a pain specialist or admitted to the hospital for pain management.4
+If the pain is very severe or the response to pain medications is inadequate, you may be referred to a pain specialist or admitted to the hospital for pain management.6 Early referral to a pain specialist for the treatment of uncontrolled shingles pain or PHN could be beneficial.8,9

 PHN is beneficial-